 From: The Bitcoin whitepaper

 Bitcoin has no owner, and is not defined by law, by Bitcoin exchanges, or by anything other than the decision of people around the world.
 Like everything else about Bitcoin, its very definition is decentralised.
 The answer is up to you (and everyone in the world) to decide for themselves.

 The Bitcoin Cash community (and The Bitcoin Cash Podcast) adamantly maintains that Bitcoin Cash (BCH) is Bitcoin, and "Bitcoin" (BTC) is not Bitcoin.
 The sentiment runs in reverse too, with some BTC supporters attempting to marginalise BCH as "Bcash".

 This might seem like strange semantic pedantry, but it is actually critically important.
-This dispute stems from history, explains why Bitcoin Cash will not rebrand and has very large stakes because the Bitcoin name and brand has a strong philosophical, commercial and market value.
+This dispute stems from history, explains why Bitcoin Cash will not rebrand and has very large stakes because the Bitcoin name and brand has a strong philosophical, linguistic and commercial value.
 It cuts to the legitimacy of each community/coin, and as Vitalik Buterin (co-founder of Ethereum) would say the only scarce resource is legitimacy.

 Note also that cryptocurrencies and their network effects benefit very strongly from the Lindy effect, the longer they exist the more they are perceived as reliable, trustworthy and resilient.
-Bitcoin, being the first launched coin, has the strongest benefit of this effect and therefore as time progresses the benefit of gaining the Bitcoin title increases rather than fades in relevance.
-If BCH is to reclaim the Bitcoin title from BTC, it must create an undeniable edge technologically and economically but also in the public's recognition.
+Bitcoin, being the first launched and most widely known coin, has the strongest benefit of this effect and therefore as time progresses the benefit of gaining the Bitcoin title increases rather than fades in relevance.
+If BCH is to reclaim the Bitcoin title from BTC globally, it must create an undeniable edge technologically and economically but also in the public's recognition.